Requirement for Foreign Employees to Work

 The employer may also not obtain this information through third parties; hence backgrounds check providers e.g., as in the US, are not common in the Czech Republic.

-Medical check-ups are not required prior to hiring, but they are mandatory prior the employee starting work.
+Medical check-ups are not required during the hiring process, but they are mandatory before the employee starts performing work.
 These are to confirm whether or not the employee is fit to carry out the work in the agreed position.
-Besides the initial check-up, further regular check-ups during the employment are mandatory depending on the type of work.
-For normal office work, the requirement for a mandatory periodical check-up is every six years, and every four years for employees aged over 50 years.
+Besides the initial check-up, further regular check-ups during the employment are mandatory for certain health-risk types of work.

 Restrictions on Application/Interview Questions